jenciso/kind-provision/README.md

 ## Overview

-This repo contains the install instructions to create multiples Kubernetes cluster isolated using [Kind](https://kind.sigs.k8s.io/) and its experimental feature: `KIND_EXPERIMENTAL_DOCKER_NETWORK`.
+This repo contains install instructions to create a multi cluster kubernetes environment.
+The ideia is to have multiple cluster isolated using [Kind](https://kind.sigs.k8s.io/) and creating their docker networks for each cluster.
+We are using the experimental feature: `KIND_EXPERIMENTAL_DOCKER_NETWORK`.

-Also, you could also install the following components:

-* MeltaLB
-* Ingress Nginx
-* External-DNS
-* Cert-Manager
-* Kube-Replicator
-* Metrics Server
-* Kuberntes Dashboard

 ## Prerequisites